 With an extra day or two, you can easily fit in some additional attractions.

-Take a morning walk to the Jardin des Vestiges, a beautiful botanical garden created by a renowned landscape architect features archeological Greek remains from the Roman Empire with remnants of the port and docks and even a necropolis.
-The garden is conveniently part of the Marseille History Museum, so once you’re done exploring the greenery, head inside to the museum and learn more about the garden and the city’s lengthy history (it is said to be the largest urban history museum in France).
+Take a morning walk to the Jardin des Vestiges, a beautiful botanical garden created by a renowned landscape architect that features archaeological Greek remains from the Roman Empire with remnants of the port and docks and even a necropolis.
+The garden is conveniently part of the Marseille History Museum, so once you're done exploring the greenery, head inside the museum and learn more about the garden and the city's lengthy history (it is said to be the largest urban history museum in France).
 History buffs can easily spend a half-day here checking out the ancient ship hull, along with mosaics and medieval artifacts stretching from the Ancient Greeks to the 20th century.
 Take a guided tour or explore on your own.

-It’s hard to miss the exquisite Romanesque-Byzantine basilica called Notre-Dame de la Garde, one of Marseille’s most famous landmarks, situated on the top of a hill overlooking the city and sea.
-Take a big walk on foot or jump on the regular transit from the Vieux Port, which drops you right up to the basilica’s entrance.
+It’s hard to miss the exquisite Romanesque-Byzantine basilica called Notre-Dame de la Garde, one of Marseille's most famous landmarks, situated on the top of a hill overlooking the city and sea.
+Take a long walk on foot or jump on the regular transit from the Vieux Port, which drops you right up to the basilica's entrance.
 Enter for free and see the glorious mosaic interior, the bell tower, numerous statues, a golden interior nave, individual chapels, and a basement crypt.
 Also, take some time to enjoy the stunning panoramic views of the old port and surrounding neighborhoods.

-Another half-day excursion in Marseille is a walk along the Boulevard Longchamp, lined with upscale 19th-century houses, plane trees, a pretty park.
-Here, you'll also find the city’s beautiful Natural Museum and Museum of Fine Arts with several floors of exquisite sculptures, paintings, and drawings from French, Italian, Spanish, and Flemish artists between the 16th to 19th centuries.
+Another half-day excursion in Marseille is a walk along the Boulevard Longchamp, lined with upscale 19th-century houses, plane trees, and a pretty park.
+Here, you'll also find the city's beautiful Natural Museum and Museum of Fine Arts, with several floors of exquisite sculptures, paintings, and drawings from French, Italian, Spanish, and Flemish artists between the 16th to 19th centuries.